DAM

 Summary: T4 Dam catalyzes transfer of a methyl group from AdoMet to DNA adenine, which is a transferase reaction.
 This is accurate but extremely general.

 Reason: While accurate, this is a very high-level term.
 More specific terms (GO:0008168 methyltransferase activity, GO:0009007 site-specific DNA-methyltransferase activity) are also present and more informative.
-However, transferase activity is not incorrect and can be retained as a general parent term.
+Transferase activity is not incorrect, but it should be retained only as a non-core parent term.

 Supporting Evidence: